SiriusSat 1 [SPUTNIX]

 The payload of the satellite is a space particle detector for studying "space weather".
 The sensor was developed by the Research Institute of Nuclear Physics of the Moscow State University and was assembled with the participation of a group of schoolchildren from the Sirius Educational Center.

 Roskosmos helped in organizing free-of-charge sending to orbit within the framework of the corporation's program for the free launch of Russian school and student satellites.
 Subsequently, it was decided that two identical spacecraft - SiriusSat-1 and SiriusSat-2 would be launched into space at once.
 The satellites pass to RSC Energia additional checks before being sent to the ISS.
-The launch of two satellites to the station is scheduled for July 10, 2018 on board the Progress-MS 09, and a launch to free-flight in August during a cosmonauts spacewalk.
+The launch of two satellites to the station took place on 9 July 2018 on board the Progress-MS 09, and they were deployed on 15 August 2018 during a spacewalk.

 |Type / Application:||Technology, education|